eddylin2015/AppInventorEx1/AppEx2.md

     set Clock1.TimerEnabled=true
 end do

+when Game1.BackPress do
+      close screen with value result(0) end do

 when PosenetExtension1.PoseUpdated do
     if not is list empty? list(PosenetExtension1.Nose)
         call Flute.MoveTo((selecct list item in PosenetExtension1.Nose *1.3)[1],Canvas1.Height-60)